WGLab/dragonstar2019/day3_SV/README.md

 ## Detection of copy number variants from DNA microarrays

-1. Creaet a folder for this project, using the `mkdir -p ~/project/penncnv/` command.
+1. Create a folder for this project, using the `mkdir -p ~/project/penncnv/` command.

 2. Our initial exercise will focus on examples included in the PennCNV package.